ToddMitchellGH/Specifying-Colors-In-Matplotlib/README.md

 ## Specifying Color in Precipitation Plots

-I am using 1-degree latitude-longitude estimates ofland precipitation from the Global Precipitation Climatology Centre for December 2025.
+I am using 1-degree latitude-longitude estimates of land precipitation from the Global Precipitation Climatology Centre for December 2025.
 There are about 19000 values.
 <img src="precipitation_amounts_sorted.png" align="center" width=750>

 A histogram of the data using bins that are a power of 2 yields